bitshares/dev.bitshares.works/docs/knowledge_base/kb/stc_transfer.rst

 Transfer - smart contract
 ***********************

 In this section, we examine how Transfer smart contract was constructed.
-There are components to build the smart contract.
-Let's find out how transfer smart contract has been constructed.
+There are items to look into a developing steps to build the smart contract.

-* Smart contract items
+* **Smart contract items**

   - Object
   - Object Index and Call